jeffpflanz/Jeff-CMU-Repository/final_project_JeffPflanz.md

 My visual storyboard is below (green color shows the additional data visualizations I intend to include - also inspired by user research discussions):

 [<img src="./storyboard.jpg" alt="Pic5" width="50%">](https://jeffpflanz.github.io/Jeff-CMU-Repository)

+### Notes On Target Audience and Approach

+My target audience is anyone generally interested in presidential campaign / primary season – but lacks background/experience/knowledge on how the primary process works in the early states.
+My approach in identifying representatives to interview - I think I can safely say anyone at Heinz, a policy school, has some interest in electoral politics but won’t be “experts” about Iowa.
+I want to be sure to interview individuals outside our class, as I desire to get feedack from people without any background in data visualization and can reflect the thinking/concerns of the layperson target audience.

 ### Recap of user research and incorporation of feedback